Aphaniteja/ner/README.md

 2) I suggest using gpu when using pretrained word vectors or large lstm hidden size.

 #### Process
-1) I explain the process in process jupyter notebook
+1) I explain the process and overview in process.ipynb
 #### Questions

 1  Explain in detail the process of feature extraction including the normalization?